HillaryDanan/abstraction-intelligence/papers/information_geometry.md

 $$g_{ij}(\theta) = E\left[\frac{\partial \log p(x; \theta)}{\partial \theta^i} \frac{\partial \log p(x; \theta)}{\partial \theta^j}\right]$$

 **Established (Čencov, 1982):** The Fisher metric is *unique* (up to scaling) among Riemannian metrics invariant under sufficient statistics and monotonic under coarse-graining.
-This uniqueness means Euler’s number *e* is intrinsic to information geometry—it appears necessarily in the natural logarithms defining the metric (see Appendix A for discussion of whether this connects non-trivially to dynamical systems).
+This uniqueness means Euler’s number *e* is intrinsic to information geometry—it appears necessarily in the natural logarithms defining the metric (see Appendix A for discussion).

 ### 2.3 Curvature and Parallel Transport